 Montgomery County Earth Day

 Throughout April, parks, nonprofit agencies, community groups, businesses, schools, clubs, religious groups, etc. are hosting volunteer activities for Earth Day.
 Sign up for a neighborhood cleanup or create your own project.
 240-777-2600.

 Earth Day Festival at Brookside Gardens

-April 21, 2013, 12-4 p.m.
+2014 Dates to Be Announced, 12-4 p.m.
 Wheaton, MD.
 Celebrate Earth Day by volunteering, walks and tours, earth friendly activities and browsing a green craft fair.
 Interactive family-friendly activities include making an earth wind kite, going on a tree scavenger hunt, listening to storytime, and bringing home your own tree sapling to plant.
 The event is free, but some activities have a nominal fee.
 Help pave the way in the new Children's Garden, opening in late spring.
 Have fun arranging colorful rocks and stained glass in mosaic patterns and mixing cement to make two colorful garden stepping stones.
 Take one home to enhance your garden and contribute one to the colorful path in the new Children's Garden.
 Volunteers must pre-register at www.ParkPASS.org.

 Rockville Earth Month Events